 Plus, XML data contained in the VAST provides additional information which is very convenient for the advertisers when they measure the ad performance.
 This way, regardless of the publisher’s ad network or server, advertisers can run and measure their ads while ensuring that the publisher’s video player understands VAST.

 Ads can be served onto multiple ad inventories within many kinds of video ad players.
 This way video ads appear in the proper format across different websites and ad networks.
 But is VAST only created for video format?
-A VAST tag can be applicable for serving both video and audio ads.
+A VAST tag URL can be applicable for serving both video and audio ads.
 Thus, it is suitable for multiple ads.
+Beyond traditional video formats, the audio VAST tag offers advertisers a unique avenue to engage audiences through immersive sound experiences.

-Most frequently VAST is used for displaying video ads (pre, mid, post rolls) because video ads naturally fit into the video content on the website.
+By VAST tag definition, most frequently it is used for displaying video ads (pre, mid, post rolls) because video ads naturally fit into the video content on the website.

-However, there are different kinds of ads that could be used with VAST.
+However, there are different kinds of VAST ads.

 As we already discovered, VAST stands for video ad serving template.
 It was developed by the Interactive Advertising Bureau as a framework that embeds third party video ads into a video stream.
 It is a Video Ad Serving Template for structuring ad tags that serve ads to video players.
 VAST was designed to facilitate and standardize communication between video players and ad servers.